stepfun-ai/Step-Realtime-Console/README-en.md

 3.  **API Key**: You need to obtain the API key through the Stepfun Open Platform.
 Please visit [Stepfun Open Platform](https://platform.stepfun.com/) to register and get your API Key.

+4.  **Voice**: Voice tone setting (required).
+Please fill in the voice value you want to use, for example: qingchunshaonv, wenrounansheng, etc.

 After filling in, you can start experiencing the realtime voice interaction function.

 ## Project Structure